Kids Clothing Drawer Labels

 This label set from A.B.
 Crew comes with labels for girls clothing drawers.
 (It also includes kitchen labels with a “locked bowl” label…?
 A bit odd, but we can leave those alone…) The clothing pictures are cute and, with my daughter, the accessories label would be very helpful.

 And I did find one more set that made me laugh – it includes the misspelled “umbrrella” label and the always helpful “ACC” labels.
-It DOES include a few more pictures of clothes than some other sets.
+It DOES include a few more pictures of clothes than some other sets, so if you’re most interested in the picture aspect of the drawer labels, this is could be a good choice.

 Find more ways to simplify routines here: